Shape

 DFS, Sofology and Sofa Retailers

-- Delivery teams may refuse removal if the old item is infested, soaked, or structurally unsafe to move.
+In all cases, the old sofa must be on the same floor as the delivery point, and the delivery team may refuse removal if the item is infested, soaked, or structurally unsafe to carry.

 What Conditions Apply to Store Take-Back Services?